-The Agriculture and Food Research Initiative's Data Science for Food and Agricultural Systems program area priority seeks to catalyze activities at the intersection between data science/artificial intelligence (AI) and agricultural areas, in order to enable systems and communities to effectively utilize data, improve resource management, and integrate new technologies and approaches to further U.S. food and agriculture enterprises.
+The Agriculture and Food Research Initiative's Data Science for Food and Agricultural Systems program area priority focuses on intersections between data science/artificial intelligence (AI) and agricultural areas in order to enable systems and communities to effectively utilize data, improve resource management, and integrate new technologies and approaches to further U.S. food and agriculture enterprises.

 For more information, please read the DSFAS program area priority description in Part I, C of the AFRI Foundational and Applied Science RFA.